Enjoying our puzzle hints?

 Yellow group: QUICK FIX

-These words all refer to solutions or fixes that seem easy, magical, or overly simplistic, often used to describe a simple answer to a complex problem
+These words all refer to solutions or fixes that are easy, magical, or seemingly perfect.
+They are all related to the idea of finding a simple or effortless way to solve a problem.

 Green group: ASSOCIATED WITH THE MOON